-We always need to find new volunteer Cat Foster Carers who can provide a safe and calm foster home for our cats, including pregnant mums and their kittens.
+We always need to find new volunteer Cat Foster Carers who can provide a safe and calm foster home for our cats, including cats that are not coping in the cattery with us, pregnant mums and their kittens.

 What type of cats will I foster?

 Foster families care for cats of all ages while we find them permanent homes.
 This can be helping new mothers care for litters or looking after shy and scared adult cats who need the peace and quiet of a home.

 We will always ensure the cat is suitable for you and will discuss all the details of the cat with you first so you are fully informed.

 What are the requirements to be a cat foster carer?

 - Live within one hour of one of our three centres and are able to travel to a centre when required, sometimes at short notice.